Wavelet Analysis of the Besov Regularity of L\'evy White Noises: Gaussian White Noise

 \section{Gaussian White Noise}

 Our goal in this section is to prove the Gaussian part of Theorem \ref{maintheo:regdecaylimit}.
-Without loss of generality, we will always assume that the noise has variance $1$.
+Without loss of generality, we focus on the Gaussian white noise with zero mean and unit variance.

-The Gaussian case is much simpler than the general one since the wavelet coefficients of the Gaussian noise are independent and identically distributed.
-We present it separately for three reasons: (i) it can be considered as an instructive toy problem, containing already some of the technicalities that will appear for the general case, (ii) it cannot be deduced from the other sections, where the results are based on a careful study of the L\'evy measure of the noise (the L\'evy measure of the Gaussian noise is zero), and (iii) we are not aware that the localization of the Gaussian noise in \emph{weighted} Besov spaces has been addressed in the literature (for the local Besov regularity, an in-depth answer is given in \cite{Veraar2010regularity}).

-We first state a simple lemma that will be useful throughout the paper to show negative results ($w$ \emph{not in} a given weighted Besov space) for the asymptotic rate $\rate$.
+The Gaussian case is much simpler than the general one since the wavelet coefficients of the Gaussian white noise are independent and identically distributed.
+We present it separately for three reasons: (i) it can be considered as an instructive toy problem that already contains some of the technicalities that will appear for the general case; (ii) it cannot be deduced from the other sections, where the results are based on a careful study of the L\'evy measure; and (iii) the localization of the Gaussian white noise in \emph{weighted} Besov spaces has not been addressed in the literature, to the best of our knowledge.
+We first state three simple lemmata that will be useful throughout the paper.